Manchester Academy (secondary school): History

 The Manchester Central Grammar School for Boys was established on Whitworth Street in 1900.
 While the Central High School for Girls remained at Whitworth Street, the Central High School for Boys moved to Kirkmanshulme Lane in Longsight in 1958.
 It amalgamated with Victoria Park Secondary School to form the Central High School for Boys (as a comprehensive school) in 1967.
 It then amalgamated with Ducie Technical College to form the Ducie Central High School for Boys in 1982.

 The school moved to Moss Side, where new buildings were built at a cost of £5 million (the old site is now occupied by Belle Vue Centre), in September 1995.
 Iain Duncan Smith visited the school in October 2002.
 After a £12 million new building had been completed, the school re-opened under the leadership of Dame Kathryn August as the Manchester Academy in September 2003.

 Admissions

-It is run by United Learning, a subsidiary of the United Church Schools Trust.
+Since its reopening, it has been run by United Learning, a subsidiary of the United Church Schools Trust.
 Over half of pupils are entitled to free school meals and many are from refugee or non-English speaking backgrounds.